BACON: SUPERFOOD OR HIPSTER NONSENSE?

 - Peary Rader– founder of Iron Man magazine, Olympic weightlifter, and bodybuilder Rader advocated daily consumption of ham or bacon (Roach 293)

 - Vince Gironda– One of the most famous diet and bodybuilding coaches, and an accomplished bodybuilder himself, Gironda espoused the consumption of bacon for maximal strength and definition (Palmieri 51).

-- Reg Park– champion bodybuilder, the first bodybuilder to bench 500 lbs, and early action movie star Park ate bacon on a daily basis as a part of his breakfast.
+- Reg Park– champion bodybuilder, the first bodybuilder to bench 500 lbs, and early action movie star Park ate bacon daily as a part of his breakfast.

-In the end, it seems that bacon is, in fact, all that it’s cracked up to be, especially in terms of a paleolithic or ketogenic diet.
-The annoyance of hipstery-crap, nonsensical trends aside, bacon can serve as a badass addition to a diet from a variety of standpoints, and is hardly the harbinger of doom that patchoili-scented naturopath “doctors” like to contend.
+In conclusion, it seems that bacon is, in fact, all that it’s cracked up to be, especially in terms of a paleolithic or ketogenic diet.
+The annoyance of hipstery-crap, nonsensical trends aside, bacon can serve as a badass addition to a diet from a variety of standpoints and is hardly the harbinger of doom that patchoili-scented naturopath “doctors” like to contend.